fxstein/todo/docs/MULTI_USER_DESIGN.md

 **Purpose:** Synchronize with remote state before assigning task numbers.

-**Critical Decision: Pull from main branch, not current branch**
+**Critical Decision: Coordinate with main AND current branch's remote state**

-Each branch has its own copy of the serial file, but we need to coordinate with the authoritative source (main branch) to ensure task numbers are sequential across all branches.
+Each branch has its own copy of the serial file.
+We need to coordinate with:
+1. **Main branch** (authoritative for merged tasks)
+2. **Current branch's remote** (for unmerged tasks already pushed to this branch)

+**The Problem:**
+- If we only check main, feature branches can create conflicts
+- Example: Branch A fetches main (#49), calculates #50, pushes to Branch A
+- Main still has #49 (Branch A can't push to main)
+- Branch B fetches main (#49), calculates #50 → conflict when merging!

+**The Solution:**
+- Check main's max (merged tasks)
+- Check current branch's remote max (unmerged but pushed tasks on this branch)
+- Calculate MAX(local, main, current_branch_remote) + 1
+- Accept that cross-branch conflicts can occur until merge (resolve at merge time)

 **Implementation:**
-- Perform `git pull` from **main branch** before assigning new task numbers
+- Fetch from **main branch** (authoritative source)
-- Target only `TODO.md` and `.todo.ai/.todo.ai.serial` files
-- Merge main's serial file state into current branch
-- Handle pull failures gracefully (network issues, authentication, etc.)
+- Fetch from **current branch's remote** (if on a feature branch)
+- Check both for highest task numbers
+- Use MAX of all sources for safe numbering

 **When to Pull:**
 - Before `add` command (new tasks)